Lemony Tuscan Artichoke Soup

 Yes!
 Artichokes are low in carbs, and the soup can be made keto by skipping bread and using heavy cream instead of milk.

-4. Can I make this soup in an Instant Pot?
+4. Can I make this Lemony Tuscan Artichoke Soup in an Instant Pot?

 Yes!
 To adapt the recipe: